-Juror Qualification Questionnaires and Summonses are mailed to people randomly selected from the voter registration lists and licensed motor vehicle operator lists.
-The questionnaires are used to determine who is qualified to serve as a juror.
-You must complete the form either by completing the on-line eJuror questionnaire or filling out the paper questionnaire, signing it and returning it in the envelope provided within ten (10) days.
-There is space on the reverse side of the paper form to provide additional information regarding hardships, etc. If you claim a medical hardship, a doctor’s note is to be included with the returned questionnaire or can be faxed from your doctor’s office to the Clerk’s Office (Rochester Fax number: 585-613-4035; Buffalo fax number 716-551-1705).
+Juror Qualification Questionnaires and Summonses are mailed to people randomly selected items such as voter registration lists and licensed motor vehicle operator lists.
+The questionnaires are used to determine if you are qualified to serve as a juror.
+You must complete the form either by completing the online eJuror questionnaire or filling out the paper questionnaire, signing it and returning it in the envelope provided within ten (10) days.
+There is a “Remarks” section on the front of the paper form to provide additional information regarding hardships, etc. If you claim a medical hardship, a doctor’s note must be included with the returned questionnaire, or it can be faxed from your doctor’s office to the Clerk’s Office (Rochester Fax number: 585-613-4035; Buffalo fax number 716-551-1505).

 How Long Is My Term of Service?

 Jury Service in United States District Court for the Western District of New York is for a 90-Day-On-Call period.
 If you are selected as a juror on a case, you must serve until the conclusion of the case, even if it is longer than the time described above.

 What Type of Cases Will Jurors Help to Decide in Federal Court?